ariporad/modular-redux/README.md

 redux.setStore(store);
 redux.getStore() === store; // true

-// modular-redux keeps track of your action types, to avoid globalness at all costs. redux.addType('FOO'); // redux.types.FOO now equals FOO
+// modular-redux keeps track of your action types, to avoid global-ness at all costs. redux.addType('FOO'); // redux.types.FOO now equals FOO

 redux.addType('BAR', 'BAZ') // The value doesn't have to match the key